 My photograph shows the same location as it looks today.
 It is Dublin Road, Enniskillen with the red bricked building being the old Model School.

 Former GI Elmer Sellers who was stationed at Celtic Park, Enniskillen in 1943 and remembers General Eisenhower and Pattons visit, recently recalled “the war is now a distant memory but one thing I will never forget is the kindness the people of Enniskillen showed me.
 That will always be a cherished memory.”
-(Thanks to Selwyn Johnston for this Information and Quote)
+(Thanks to Selwyn Johnston for this Information, Photograph and Quote)

 If you look around the wooded area behind the houses shown above the concrete paths which were constructed between the Nissen Huts of the camp can still be seen.

 (Thanks very much to Selwyn Johnston for these pictures)

 U.S. Army Soldiers training in use of Respirators.
 (Many thanks to Sheriff Johnston)